 Talking with Yasmin 1

-Today, after a whole five months of trying to go it alone since my last Session with Sue, I bit the bullet and started seeing a new therapist.
+Today, after a whole five months of trying to go it alone since my last Session with Sue, I bit the bullet and started seeing a new therapist at an office that my mom found for me.
 I always prefer to do things myself and then I convince myself that I can handle things solo dolo, but more often than I'd like the results of such efforts prove otherwise.
 I sooo badly want to be self-sufficient on so many different levels, but life post-graduation is proving slower and more uneventful than I'd dreaded, and I haven't been handling it well.
 Like at all.
 At. all.
 So today I met with a new therapist for the first time.
 When I contacted this particular psychological clinic through its website, my message went something like this: